Jesse2431/Dorian-Engine/README.md

 - Integrated GUI system using MonoGame's `SpriteBatch`
 - Handcrafted physics engine, designed for the Dorian Engine

+## Contributing
+Your contribution is highly valued!
+Please check [Contributing](CONTRIBUTING.md) for that.
+It contains a roadmap and contributing rules/guidelines.

 ## Acknowledgements
 - The engine does **not**, and never will, natively (have) support (for making) 2D games.
 The main effort is focused towards 3D.
 - The engine does **not** make use of MGCB content files for game content.
 Thus any Content Pipeline extensions are rendered unusable.